Stephen Spring published City Cycling - Buckhead MARTA Station in City Cycling 2021-10-15 12:28:59 -0400

 To help promote understanding and awareness of the proper use of bicycle routes, bicycle lanes, multi-use trails, and learn how vehicles share public space within the City of Atlanta, the City Solicitor’s Office, in collaboration with the Atlanta Bicycle Coalition, developed a Diversion Program to provide education on bicycle safety and traffic laws for both drivers and bicyclists.

-The first class is anticipated to launch in the autumn of 2019.
-Contact the Office of the City Solicitor at (404) 658-6163 regarding options for citations issued in May through October.See all events
+The first class was launched in November, 2019.
+Contact the Office of the City Solicitor at (404) 658-6163 if you have questions about your citation or the diversion process.See all events